 The Research and Evidence Behind Neuro-Optometric Rehabilitation Therapy

-Patients who have experienced a brain injury or other neurological insult often suffer from debilitating visual symptoms that make it difficult or even impossible for them to read, drive, and, in some instances, even walk without assistance.
-Research has shown that neuro-optometric rehabilitation therapy is a safe and effective way to help these patients regain function.
+Patients who have suffered from a brain injury or other neurological conditions often face significant visual impairments that greatly affect their daily activities, such as reading, driving, and even walking independently.
+Fortunately, extensive research has demonstrated that neuro-optometric rehabilitation therapy is a safe and effective approach to help these patients regain their visual function.

-Neuro-optometry is a subspecialty of optometry that helps patients with neurological dysfunctions regain several of the visual and oculomotor skills needed for daily living.
-The goal of neuro-optometric rehabilitation therapy is to increase a patient’s independent functioning in a multisensory environment.
+Neuro-optometric rehabilitation therapy, a specialized field within optometry, focuses on assisting individuals with neurological dysfunctions in restoring visual and oculomotor skills necessary for everyday life.
+The primary objective of this therapy is to enhance a patient's independent functioning in a multisensory environment.

-A neuro-optometrist is trained to diagnose and treat a wide range of visual and perceptual disorders, including but not limited to:
+A neuro-optometrist possesses the expertise to diagnose and treat various visual and perceptual disorders, including but not limited to:

 - Double vision